kogosoftwarellc/open-api/README.md

     This is all that is required for our API's main apiDoc.
 To see the full list of values and options for the main apiDoc you can view [The Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schema).

+    **Note:** You can also use a YAML string instead of javascript objects e.g.

+    ```yaml
+    # ./api-v1/api-doc.yml
+    swagger: '2.0'
+    basePath: '/v1'
+    info:
+      title: 'A getting started API.'
+      version: '1.0.0'
+    definitions:
+      World:
+        type: 'object'
+        properties:
+          name:
+            description: 'The name of this world.'
+            type: 'string'
+        required:
+          - 'name'
+    paths: {}
+    ```

 1. Create path handlers.

     Our `paths` object was empty in the main apiDoc because `express-openapi` generates